agashe/ArabicDate/README.md

 # ArabicDate
-A PHP Package to handle hijri calendar in both arabic and english
+A PHP Package to handle hijri/gregorian calendar in both arabic and english